CompOmics/compomics.github.io/peptide-shaker/_posts/2017-05-14-releasenotes.md

 ---

+**Changes in PeptideShaker 1.16.8 (May 14.
+2017):**

+* FEATURE IMPROVEMENT: Made it possible to export mzIdentML from the command line.

+* LIBRARY UPDATE: Updated utilities to version 4.11.11.

+---

 **Changes in PeptideShaker 1.16.7 (May 8.
 2017):**

 * BUG FIX: Fixed a typo in the "Dimethylation of K 2H4" PTM.